chhayac/awesome-DGA/README.md

-# Domain Generation Algorithms (DGA) related research papers
+# Domain Generation Algorithms (DGA) related research papers, datasets and code

 This is a repository of DGA related papers which we found very useful for our research.